Goram and Vincent: Modern times

 Goram is commemorated in the features Goram's Chair and Footprint (some versions seem to treat these as the same thing, saying that the Chair was formed by the giant stamping his foot) and Soap-Dish in the gorge of the Hazel Brook.
 A pub of the early 1960s on the Lawrence Weston housing estate in west Bristol is called The Giant Goram, and from about 1954 sporadically to 1996, there was a funfair bearing Goram's name on the Blaise Castle landed estate (by then in the hands of Bristol City Council) in Henbury.

 Marc Vyvyan-Jones, with help from Roland Clare and Linda Clare, wrote (on Plough Monday 1993) a mumming-style play based on the legend.
 This was first performed by Rag Morris at Blaise Castle, Bristol on Saturday 20 March 1993.

-Local brewers, Butcombe, have celebrated Goram in the 2020's by naming bothe a full strength and an alcohol free IPA after him.
+Local brewers, Butcombe, have celebrated Goram in the 2020s by naming both a full strength and an alcohol free IPA after him.